You don’t need an LIS

 You can read more on this topic on our blog.

-Together, these issues make an LIS unfeasible for use in primary care.
+Together, these issues make a laboratory information system unfeasible for use in primary care.
 This is because they were not intended to be used in this setting.

-Laboratory Information Systems: Not Built for Primary Care
+Laboratory Information System: Not Built for Primary Care

 Ultimately, LIS are ineffective in primary care as they are built for the wrong service model.
 As acute care testing is conducted across in-patient or out-patient settings, the workflow of POC testing in acute care is distinct from that of primary care.
 In acute care, specimens can take anything from hours to weeks to be followed up and, as a result, the corresponding tools for automating this workflow are not designed for speed.
 This does not work for POC workflows in primary care, where specimens must be followed up immediately in order to advance each appointment.